sanity-io/document-internationalization/README.md

 }
 ```

-## Migrating from v0
+## Migrating from v0 / v1

 There are two scripts in the `./migrations` folder of this repository.
 They contain scripts which should help move your content over – however they may require updating to match your current settings.

 **These have not been thoroughly tested on all platforms.
-Use at your own risk.
-Please take a backup before proceeding.**
+Please take a backup before proceeding.
+Test on a duplicate dataset.**

 - `./migrations/renameField.ts` will update the language field on translated documents
 - `./migrations/createMetadata.ts` will create metadata documents for the arrays of references and unset those fields from translated documents